Anxiety Therapy in Connecticut

 When anxiety takes over, even the smallest tasks can feel overwhelming!
 You might second-guess your decisions, feel constantly tense, or find yourself spiraling into what-ifs late at night.
 It’s exhausting to live in a body and mind that won’t let you rest.

-In therapy, you don’t have to figure it all out alone.
+In therapy, there is space here for you to exhale.
 Anxiety therapy gives you a space to slow down, explore what’s happening underneath the symptoms, and learn new ways to care for your nervous system.
 Together, we’ll make sense of the thoughts, emotions, and patterns that are keeping you stuck in fear or self-doubt.

 What to Expect within Therapy Sessions

-During the first session, we’ll talk through what anxiety looks like for you—whether it’s racing thoughts, physical tension, people-pleasing, overthinking, or a need to control everything around you.
+During the first session, we’ll talk through what anxiety looks like for you.
+That may mean racing thoughts, physical tension, people-pleasing, overthinking, or a need to control everything around you.
 We’ll set meaningful goals and identify small, doable steps that help you feel more grounded and in control.

 Treatment plans are collaborative and are tailored to your own needs based on evidence-based approaches to help you overcome anxiety.
 Here are a few examples of techniques I find helpful with clients.